AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_members_web.md

 let option = {
     chatRoomId: "chatRoomId", // The ID of the chat room
     username: 'username',     // The username of the muted user
-    muteDuration: -1000       // The mute duration.
-Unit: millisecond.
-The value of "-1000" means permanant mute.
+    muteDuration: -1       // muteDuration: The mute duration.
+If you pass `-1`, members are muted permanently.
 };
 conn.muteChatRoomMember(option).then(res => console.log(res))